mirthAI/Fast-DDPM/README.md

 ```

 where
-- `DATASET_NAME` should be among `LDFDCT` for image denoising task, `BRATS` for image-to-image translation task and `PMUB` for multi image super-resolution task.
+- `DATASET_NAME` should be selected among `LDFDCT` for image denoising task, `BRATS` for image-to-image translation task and `PMUB` for multi image super-resolution task.
 - `SAMPLING STRATEGY` controls the scheduler sampling strategy proposed in the paper(either uniform or non-uniform).
 - `STEPS` controls how many timesteps used in the training and inference process.
 It should be an integer less than 1000 for Fast-DDPM.